There are countless negative stereotypes about loners. Often words like recluse, hermit, eccentric, and weird are used. I reject all of them.

 It’s like saying being an introvert is abnormal.
 Or, for that matter, it’s like saying being an extrovert is abnormal.
 Both of these personality types are just the person’s makeup.

-There needs to be a new definition for what a loner is.
+There needs to be a new definition of what a loner is.
 There also needs to be a new social awareness of the difference between a loner and the negative stereotype.

 Let me emphasize that most psychologists mean well.
 The problem is that many of them are as or more screwed up than everybody else.
 In other words, they are normal people trying to be superhumans.
 Psychologists often see anyone who doesn’t fit their ideal psychological profile as an abnormal person.
 Then they go on to label them with one or more of the thousands of so-called disorders as described in their bible – the Diagnostic and Statistical Manual of Mental Disorders (DSM).